abravalheri/ini2toml/README.rst

 Note
 ====

-This project was created in the context of PyScaffold, with the purpose of helping migrating existing project to PEP 621 when it is made available on ``setuptools``.
+This project was initially created in the context of PyScaffold, with the purpose of helping migrating existing projects to `PEP 621`_-style configuration when it is made available on ``setuptools``.
 For details and usage information on PyScaffold see https://pyscaffold.org/.